Bond No. 9 2004 EDP

 by David Apel

 Bond No. 9 Wall Street is an Eau de Parfum launched in 2004, created by David Apel.
-The fragrance settles into a heart of Seaweed, Lemon, Lavender, and Bitter Orange.
+Wall Street opens with Cucumber, settles into a heart of Caraway, Resin, Leather, and Lemon, and dries down to a base of Musk, Vetiver, and Ambergris.
+Bond No. 9's Wall Street carries an Acquired verdict, a aquatic-led wear.

 Wall Street is a divisive aquatic-forward scent that smells of fresh cucumber, sea salt, and citrus.
 Its unique blend is either a love-it-or-hate-it affair, with many finding the drydown to be unpleasantly 'fishy' or 'wet dog' on skin, but a fresh, crisp, money-like scent on clothes.
 Don't blind buy.